 Shopping.
 Because neither man nor woman can live on hiking alone.

-Relax, refresh and pick up a souvenir of your time at Chimney Rock in one of our two retail stores Cliff Dwellers Gifts is named after an old inn that was perched on the Chimney Rock mountainside decades ago.
-Today, the shop is located next to the Tunnel entrance at the top parking lot and is a convenient spot to shop for local, handcrafted artisan pieces and mementoes of your visit.
+Relax, refresh and pick up a souvenir of your time at Chimney Rock in one of our two retail stores.
+Cliff Dwellers Gifts is named after an old inn that was perched on the Chimney Rock mountainside decades ago.
+Today, the shop is located next to the Tunnel entrance at the top parking lot and is a convenient spot to shop for local, handcrafted artisan pieces and mementos of your visit.
 Come sit awhile in one of the comfy rockers out front and enjoy the vista of Hickory Nut Gorge and Lake Lure from our front porch.
-Cliff Dwellers Gifts is open from 8:30 am – 7pm, take a look at our hours of operation.

 Sky Lounge Gift Shop & Deli is located just steps away from the top of Chimney Rock.
 Built in 1949 when the elevator was completed, the original Sky Lounge burned to the ground in 1981 on Labor Day weekend.
 Helicopters were used to transport trusses and other building supplies to the work crews at the cliff side building site, and the new Sky Lounge was ready for Park visitors by June of 1982.
 Large picture windows offer jaw-dropping views of Lake Lure, and you’re sure to find the perfect memento of your visit here.
 The gift shop is open year around and offers a great souvenir selection, as well as refreshing beverages and snacks; the Sky Lounge Deli is open mid-March through November.